-A parent or student shall submit a written Level One Grievance Form to the principal or designee within the later of (1) seven days from the time the event(s) causing the complaint were or should have been known, or (2) within five days following an informal conference with the principal.
+A parent/guardian or student shall submit a written Level One Grievance Form to the principal or designee within the later of (1) seven days from the time the event(s) causing the complaint were or should have been known, or (2) within five days following an informal conference with the principal.
 IDEA reserves the right to require the grievant to begin the grievance process at Level Two.

-The principal or designee will meet with the complaining parent or student within seven days of receipt of the complaint.
+The principal or designee will meet with the complaining parent/guardian or student within seven days of receipt of the complaint.
 Following the conference, the principal or designee shall have seven days to respond in writing.

-Note: A complaint against the Superintendent shall begin at Level Three.
+Note: A complaint against the Executive Director of IDEA Southern Louisiana shall begin at Level Three.